 All licensees submitted their proposed, site-specific mitigation strategies to the NRC.
 The staff reviewed these submittals and concluded that all licensees had identified a range of strategies that, if implemented as described, would be adequate to satisfy the industry-proposed B.5.b license conditions.
-The safety evaluations and the site-specific license conditions are available in the Agency-wide Documents Access and Management System.
+The safety evaluations and the site-specific license conditions are available in the Agency-wide Documents Access and Management System (ADAMS).
 These documents are not publicly available because they contain Official Use Only - Security-Related Information.
+The requirements of the ICM Order, Paragraph B.5.b, in combination with the site-specific license conditions formed the basis for the requirements made generically applicable as § 50.54(hh)(2).

 The staff prepared a draft Temporary Instruction (TI) 2515/171, “Verification of Site Specific Implementation of B.5.b Phase 2 & 3 Mitigating Strategies,” to be used to verify implementation of the B.5.b Phase 2 and 3 strategies at each site.
 The inspection program revealed a range of inspection findings, which the staff screened using IMC 0612, Appendix B, “Initial Screening,” to determine if they were more than minor in significance.
 Licensees made on-the-spot corrections to procedures or calculations, or they entered an action into their corrective action program.
 When issues were determined to be more than minor, the inspectors initially used IMC 0609, Appendix M, “Significance Determination Process Using Qualitative Criteria,” to determine the significance of the findings.